 However.
 I will be joining the chorus of fans who have pointed out the aesthetic similarities between Bassett’s video and Rodrigo’s: Both Bassett and Rodrigo sing in front of and inside a ’70s-style sedan, as well as inside a nice house, and both videos are interspersed with wide landscape shots.
 Bassett’s video does seem to clarify that the song is about a girl: A shot of him arguing with her (we can only see the back of her head, but she has long brown hair not unlike Olivia’s) is quickly followed by a scene of him waking up, apparently surprised she’s next to him in bed.
 Hmmmmm!

-Of course, it could be that both Bassett and Rodrigo are simply taking advantage of their fans’ obsession with their relationship, and are both laughing all the way to the bank.
-Either way, we got two certified bops out of it.
+The timing of it all is becoming increasingly suspicious; it could be that the three of them are long over the drama and simply taking advantage of their fans’ obsession with their relationship(s) while laughing all the way to the bank.
+Either way, we got two and a half certified bops out of it.

 This post has been updated with additional intrigue.